Side effects

 Sexuality

-• Radiotherapy of the abdominal and pelvic region
+Radiation to the abdominal and pelvic area

 Early side effects